 Does Nadi Dosha cancel automatically?

-In several well-documented cases, yes.
-The two clearest cancellations: the couple share the same Nadi but have different Moon signs, or they share the same nakshatra but fall in different padas.
+In two well-documented cases.
+The clearest cancellations: the couple share the same Moon sign (rashi) but have different birth nakshatras, or they share the same nakshatra but fall in different padas.
 When either holds, the dosha is nullified even though the 8 points still score zero.
-Strong marriage yogas and certain nakshatra technicalities are additional, softer mitigations.
-Nadi Dosha is one of the most frequently cancelled doshas in real charts.
+Both are narrow — one demands the same rashi, the other the same nakshatra — so they clear only a small share of flagged pairings.
+Softer factors like shared or friendly Moon-sign lords weigh the affliction rather than cancel it.

 Can a marriage happen with Nadi Dosha?